kleros/balancer-funds-recovery/README.md

 # Effects

-As liquidity will be removed without burning the associated liquidity token (BPT), each BPT will be worth less (-96% at the time of writing), that's why we need to tell this pool's BPT holders to withdraw their funds before launching the attack.
+The original pool will be almost emptied.
+Thus the associated liquidity tokens (BPT) will lose almost all of their value.
+A new identical pool will be created and the original pool's liquidity providers will be given equivalent liquidity tokens in the new pool.

 # Test